Tasek Gelugor

 Tasek Gelugor is a suburb of Seberang Perai in the Malaysian state of Penang.
 Within its vicinity it is the town closest to the North–South Expressway.
 The expressway sign for the Ipoh-George Town link can be seen in this town.

 There are also roads connecting to Padang Serai, Penang Matriculation College, Penaga, Lunas, Kepala Batas[Bertam] and Bukit Mertajam.

-There is a river near here named Sungai Jarak (dark in color, full of pig waste and smelly from Kampung Selamat pig farm).
+There is a river near here named Sungai Jarak.
 Tasek Gelugor is near to Kedah border which is close to Kampung Selamat in Penang and Padang Serai in Kedah.

 The Tasek Gelugor railway station serves residents here and in Padang Serai to travel to Bukit Mertajam and Sungai Petani.

 Demographics

 As of 2020, Mukim 12, the subdivision that contains Tasek Gelugor, was home to a population of 31,160.
 Malays formed almost 78% of the population, followed by Chinese at 12%.